List of Formula One broadcasters: Overview

+From 2006, Fuji Television filmed and broadcast the Japanese Grand Prix in high definition for their domestic audience.
 For the 2011 season, FOM released a high definition feed to broadcasters for the first time, and for 2012, the footage was filmed with 5.1 channel Dolby Digital surround sound audio.
 From 2017, footage began being broadcast in 4K ultra-high definition.

-For the 2018 season, the World Feed is produced by FOM for every race apart from the Monaco Grand Prix, which is produced by Télé Monte Carlo.

-Alongside the main World Feed, FOM also produce a Pit-lane channel, showing shots from the pitlane and alternative camera angles, along with detailed weather and tyre information, and extra team radio.
-FOM also produce onboard channels, showing live video from cameras installed on the drivers' cars.
+Alongside the main World Feed, formerly known as Super-Signal Feed during the F1 Digital+ era, FOM also produce a Pit-lane channel, showing shots from the pitlane and alternative camera angles, along with detailed weather and tyre information, and extra team radio.
+FOM also produce Onboard channels, showing live video from cameras installed on the drivers' cars.
 The channels switch between different cars throughout the session.
-FOM also make available a "Driver tracker" channel, showing live positions of all the cars on the track during a session, as well as a timing screen showing live lap-times and circuit sector information.
+FOM also make available a Driver tracker channel, showing live positions of all the cars on the track during a session, as well as a timing screen showing live lap-times and circuit sector information.
+In addition to the 20 driver onboard streams, viewers will also be able to experience the Battle Channel, a split-screen co-produced by FOM and Sky Sports UK, focusing on a battle between up to three cars.
+Furthermore, FOM produce a Data Channel, giving live timing and live data relating to pit-stops, tyres status, weather updates, FIA statements and other information about the session, as well as a Highlights Channel, rolling highlights up to the current point in the race.

-Currently, broadcasters offering coverage of these FOM-produced extra channels include Sky Sports F1 (UK), Fox Sports Australia, Sky Sport F1 (Italy), Movistar F1 (Spain) and Play Sports (Belgium).
+Currently, broadcasters offering the enhanced coverage of these FOM-produced extra channels include Sky Sports F1 (UK), Fox Sports (Australia), Sky Sport F1 (Italy), Movistar F1 (Spain), Sky Sport (Germany), Play Sports (Belgium) and Art Sport (Kosovo), thus reaching a total of twelve countries (United Kingdom, Ireland, Belgium, Germany, Austria, Switzerland, Italy, San Marino, Vatican City, Spain, Kosovo Australia).
 Out of the 9 on board channels, Fox Sports Australia only shows the Master onboard channel to its viewers, whereas Sky Sports F1 makes all the on board channels available.
 The Pit lane, Driver Tracker and Live Timing channels are available to Sky viewers in the United Kingdom.

 In 2018, FOM launched an over-the-top streaming platform known as F1 TV, providing live commercial-free coverage of all races including access to all on-board cameras.
 The service launched initially in Germany, France, the United States, Mexico, Belgium, Austria, Hungary and parts of Latin America.